Difficult Bible Quiz about the Physical Bible

 c.
 The word "Trinity" is not in the Bible.

-The Godhead of a Trinity is implied, but the word itself is not in the Bible.
+The word "Godhead" is mentioned three times in the Bible, and the word "Trinity" is implied, but the word itself is not in the Bible.

 a.
 Fourteen.